Apple is rebuilding Maps from the ground up

 There’s also the matter of corrections, updates and changes entering a long loop of submission to validation to update when you’re dealing with external partners.
 The Maps team would have to be able to correct roads, pathways and other updating features in days or less, not months.
 Not to mention the potential competitive advantages it could gain from building and updating traffic data from hundreds of millions of iPhones, rather than relying on partner data.

-Cue points to the proliferation of devices running iOS, now numbering in the millions, as a deciding factor to shift its process.
+Cue points to the proliferation of devices running iOS, now numbering in the hundreds of millions, as a deciding factor to shift its process.

 “We felt like because the shift to devices had happened — building a map today in the way that we were traditionally doing it, the way that it was being done — we could improve things significantly, and improve them in different ways,” he says.
 “One is more accuracy.
 Two is being able to update the map faster based on the data and the things that we’re seeing, as opposed to driving again or getting the information where the customer’s proactively telling us.
 What if we could actually see it before all of those things?”